 Sectional gutters are small, pre-fabricated sections joined at seams you can purchase off the shelf.
-The alternative are seamless gutters (or eavestroughs) made with a special gutter machines typically on-site where they will be installed.
+The alternative is seamless gutters (or seamless eavestroughs) made with a special gutter machines typically on-site where they will be installed.
 The only seams are at jointed points, usually at the corners.

 Why should I choose seamless eavestroughs?

 Regular sectional gutters are often cheaper and easier to install and provide a great solution for a DIY homeowner.
 But there are many benefits of seamless gutters that outweigh the alternative despite the additional expense and labour skills required.